hashicorp/consul/website/source/docs/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Consul 0.9.0

+#### Sciript Checks Are Now Opt-In

+A new [`enable_script_checks`](/docs/agent/options.html#_enable_script_checks) configuration option was added, and defaults to `false`, meaning that in order to allow an agent to run health checks that execute scripts, this will need to be configured and set to `true`.
+This provides a safer out-of-the-box configuration for Consul where operators must opt-in to allow script-based health checks.

+If your cluster uses script health checks please be sure to set this to `true` as part of upgrading agents.
+If this is set to `true`, you should also enable [ACLs](https://www.consul.io/docs/guides/acl.html) to provide control over which users are allowed to register health checks that could potentially execute scripts on the agent machines.

 ## Consul 0.8.0

 #### Upgrade Current Cluster Leader Last